March 16, 2017.

 In its filing with the Commission, the self-regulatory organization included statements concerning the purpose of, and basis for, the proposed rule change and discussed any comments it received on the proposed rule change.
 The text of those statements may be examined at the places specified in Item IV below.
 The Exchange has prepared summaries, set forth in sections A, B, and C below, of the most significant parts of such statements.

 A. Self-Regulatory Organization's Statement of the Purpose of, and the Statutory Basis for, the Proposed Rule Change

-The purpose of this filing is to extend the pilot period of the Retail Liquidity Program,
+The purpose of this filing is to modify the Fee Schedule to:

 2. Statutory Basis